pix303/cinecity/README.md

 ```

-## Subscribe to recive messages
+## Subscribe to receive messages
 An actor can subscribe to messages sent by another actor.
-The notifying actor will determine how to implement the Process function to decide which messages will be sent
+The notifying actor will determine how to implement in the Process function which messages must be notified

 ```go
 type NotifierActorProcessor struct {